In this section, you'll be learning about

 You'll need to make the form check that the user has selected a truck before you let them submit the form.
 On the other hand, you also want to prevent the user from selecting more than one truck.

-element is the one you're looking for: it will
+A validator element is the one you're looking for: it will

 reliably prevent form submission if your conditions aren't met.
 Associate it with

-the vehicleTable
+the vehicleTabletable:

 The

-data-binding expression in the validator
+cond data-binding expression in the validator

-adds up all the rows displayed in the table
+adds up all the rows displayed in the table control using the

-function and the rows
+COUNT function and the rows property where the checkbox is

 checked.

-Because validation
+Because validation and

-elements are traits (and not children) of their
+declaration elements are traits (and not children) of their

-containing controls, the validator
+containing controls, the validator needs the

-property (instead of the record
+rows property (instead of the record) to

 access the template.